M66B/FairEmail/docs/FAQ-fr-rCA.md

 Most providers provide encrypted connections using different ports, typically port 993 (IMAP) and port 465/587 (SMTP).

-If your provider doesn't support encrypted connections, you should ask to make this possible.
+Si votre fournisseur ne prend pas en charge les connexions chiffrées, vous devriez demander que cela soit rendu possible.
 If this isn't an option, you could enable *Allow insecure connections* both in the advanced settings AND the account/identity settings.

 See also [this FAQ](#user-content-faq4).